Q.1 Which type of drug cimetidine is?

 Q.50 The cleansing action of synthetic detergents is not affected by hard water.
 Mention the reason,

-Answer: The reason is that calcium and magnesium salts of detergent like their sodium salts are soluble in water.
+Answer: The reason is that calcium and magnesium salts of detergent-like sodium salts are soluble in water.